 The rolling chaparral and dramatic rock faces of Pinnacles National Park inspire loyalty in visitors, from picnickers to rock-climbers, and from stargazers to cave explorers.
 Pinnacles is visually stunning, as anyone who has seen the smooth orb of the moon glide from behind the crags of the High Peaks can attest, or who has watched the flashing black and white wings of acorn woodpeckers as they tuck acorns into the thick bark of gray pines.
-This striking beauty is attributable, in part, to the Park’s geologic formations, showcase chaparral habitat, finely intergraded ecosystems, and protected native plant and animal diversity.
-Another special Pinnacles quality is its proximity to millions of people.
-We invite you to come and visit this corner of the National Park Service: Pinnacles National Park.
+This striking beauty is attributable, in part, to the park’s geologic formations, showcase chaparral habitat, finely integrated ecosystems, and protected native plant and animal diversity.

 From canyon bats to mountain lions, hummingbirds to condors, Pinnacles provides protected habitat for thousands of diverse animal species.

 Despite the dry climate, there's likely to be something blooming at Pinnacles no matter what the time of year.